knupel/Force_Field/Force field example command.md

 Command to manage the force exmaple
 --
+key a
+> WARP : Add media to library warp

 key b
 > FORCE FIELD: manage the vehicle rebirth on the canvas border